NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 * send the printed output to the address provided.
 * submit a Management Information (MI) update for verification.

+The process is as follows:

+* retrieve and print one or more live test letters through the production API.
+* send the printed output to the address provided.
+* submit a Management Information (MI) update for verification.

 The NHS Notify team will configure your production access, review your results, and confirm that your output meets NHS Notify print specifications.

 ## Onboarding